brucemack/firpm-py/README.md

 Overview
 ========

-A literal translation of the Parks McClellan algorithm for FIR filter design from the original FORTRAN to pure Python.
-This was done to provide a basis for further implementation work in Python and other languages.
+A literal translation of the famous Parks McClellan algorithm for FIR filter design from the original FORTRAN to pure Python.
+This was done for learning purposes and to provide a basis for further implementation work in Python and other languages.

+The results match the examples provided in the original paper with a high degree of accuracy.

 References
 ==========